aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ### Using the `@coercer` decorator

 Aurelia2 also offers a `@coercer` decorator to declare a static method in the class as the coercer.
-With that the previous example can be re-written as follows.
+The previous example can be re-written as follows using the `@coercer` decorator.

 {% tabs %}
 {% tab title="person.ts" %}